GetCircuitBent/Sample-Packs/README.md

 ## Packs:

 * Baby Blue
   * This sample pack consists of 9 instuments, several beat loops, and over 50 noise and percussion samples.
 These are all sampled from a   circuitbent toy keyboard I dubbed Baby Blue.
+[Demo of the keyboard available on YouTube](https://youtu.be/PJVe3P9feUc).